adultdate/filament-calendar/README.md

 ```

 ## Adding Resources
-If you configure your calendar to use a `resource` view, you will need to also define which resources to display in the calendar.
+If you configure your filament-calendar to use a `resource` view, you will need to also define which resources to display in the filament-calendar.

-Similarly to events, There are two distinct ways on how to provide Resources to the calendar.
+Similarly to events, There are two distinct ways on how to provide Resources to the filament-calendar.

 ### 1. From Eloquent

 > [!IMPORTANT]
 > Make sure that the Model class implements `Resourceable`.
-Without it, we are not able to map your model into a calendar resource.
+Without it, we are not able to map your model into a filament-calendar resource.
 >
-> For more information, please refer to the [Calendar Resources section](#calendar-resources).
+> For more information, please refer to the [Calendar Resources section](#filament-calendar-resources).

-In the majority of cases, you will most likely want to display your eloquent models as resources inside the calendar.
+In the majority of cases, you will most likely want to display your eloquent models as resources inside the filament-calendar.

 The easiest way to do that is to just return your Eloquent Query, and we will handle the rest.